Back to site

 South County Dublin Housing Market Report and Projections

-The property market is very hot at present.
 MyHome recently reported that properties listed on their platform are selling for an average of 7% above asking.
-Here in Casey Kennedy Estate Agents we achieved an average selling price of 10.1% over asking for properties sale agreed in the last month.
+Here in Casey Kennedy Estate Agents we have exceeded that figure for the properties we sale agreed in Q4 2024.

 Population size drives demand